klbowman/Web-Scraping/README.md

 * Pandas used to scrape table the data table and store that information as a string
 * Splinter used to navigate to enhanced image links

+The Jupyter Notebook file (mission_to_mars.ipynb) was then converted into a Python script (scrape_mars.py) with a function called scrape to execute the code.
+This scrape function returns one Python dictionary containing all of the scraped data.

 This repository is designed to visualize taxonomic data using charts, and display metadata in an organized panel.
 The [data](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/) comes from a study that sequenced the microbiome of 153 human belly buttons (Hulcr et al., 2012), and is stored in the samples.json file.
 Individual samples are identified by a numerical code and accompanied by metadata including age, gender, ethnicity, etc. Operational taxonomic units (OTUs) id numbers and counts are provided for each sample.

 The dashboard includes a drop-down menu that displays the numerical code for each individual sample.
 When a sample is selected, the “Demographic Info” panel is populated with metadata and the following three charts are populated with data: